 To simplify it further, let’s say you’re only doing Tokyo and Osaka.
 One-way tickets from Tokyo to Osaka (without the JR Pass) cost about JPY132,000 or AUD190.
 Roundtrip tickets would already cost you around AUD380, and that’s excluding other shorter travels within the city and your train to and from the airport upon arrival and departure, which are about AUD42 each.

+Note!
 With the JR pass:

-– you get unlimited travel- making it really convenient (as there would be no need to buy individual tickets every time!)
+- You get unlimited travel- making it really convenient (as there would be no need to buy individual tickets every time!)

-– you can also reserve train tickets in advance
+- You can also reserve train tickets in advance

-– travelling can also be much faster as you can choose to take the Shinkansen or bullet trains all the time since it’s included in your JR Pass!
+- Travelling can also be much faster as you can choose to take the Shinkansen or bullet trains all the time since it’s included in your JR Pass!